TheExGenesis/TheExGeneisis/_posts/2020-04-12-offering-6-cohering.md

 Medieval Indonesia is the moniker of a History Ph.D. student that blogs about Indonesia around the 15th and 16th centuries.
 I know very little about the history of Indonesia, so it's always a delight when I see MI's posts and [tweets](https://twitter.com/siwaratrikalpa).

 His latest post is about the place as described by one of my countrymen.
 Luís Vaz de Camões is the Portuguese king of poets.
 He authored _the_ national epic: _Os Lusíadas_, about the people of Portugal and the age of Discoveries.
-The book, written over globe-spanning sea voyages, was amusingly held on to _through a ship-wreck_ by his one-eyed author.
+The book, written over globe-spanning sea voyages, was amusingly held on to _through a ship-wreck_ by its one-eyed author.

 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fxiqo%2FJ0cQSnjxjn?alt=media&token=f1ae1e33-1d73-483b-9e9d-1d76a9ef7813)